Keith J. Stalder: Biography

 Keith Stalder was born in Venezuela and grew up in Alaska.
-A 1984 graduate of Embry-Riddle Aeronautical University, he holds a master's degree in Aeronautics.
+A 1971 graduate of the University of Alaska and 1984 graduate of Embry-Riddle Aeronautical University, he holds an associates degree in Electronics Technology a master's degree in Aeronautics.
 He is also a graduate of Marine Corps Command and Staff College, the Armed Forces Staff College, and the NATO Defense College in Rome, Italy.

 He has flown the F-4 Phantom II and the F/A-18 Hornet with VMFA-333, VMFA-235, VMFA-115, the Navy's VFA-125, VMFA-531 and Marine Aviation Weapons and Tactics Squadron One (MAWTS-1).
 He also served at Headquarters, European Command, Stuttgart, Germany as the Operations Division Chief for the military-to-military contact program for Central and Eastern Europe and the former Soviet Union.
 He led the Marine Corps' F/A-18 Hornet Introduction Team (HIT) in the early 1980s, commanded VMFA-531 and MAWTS-1 and was the deputy director for Plans and Policy, United States Central Command, during Operation Enduring Freedom.